 Mediations are conducted by the Office of Administrative Hearings (OAH).
-After you have request mediation, the court forwards your request to OAH for scheduling.
-OAH will schedule the mediation within 60 days after receiving the request from the court.
-OAH will send you a notice with the date, time and location of your mediation and a list of required documents that you and your lender must exchange at least 20 days before the mediation.
-If you should need to postpone the mediation, you must contact OAH to request a postponement at least five days before your scheduled mediation.
+After you file your mediation request, the court forwards your request to OAH for scheduling.
+OAH will schedule the mediation within 60 days of receiving your request from the court.
+Once scheduled, OAH will send you a notice with the date, time and location of your mediation.
+The notice will also include a list of required documents that you and your lender must exchange.
+These documents must be exchanged at least 20 days before the mediation.

-You must send the following documents to the lender prior to mediation:
+Prior to mediation you must send the following documents to the lender: